kylehton/ValueGlanceAssignment/README.md

 This project uses Node Package Manager for package installations, and is built on the React framework.

 The package.json file contains all dependencies needed to install.
-TailwindCSS is used to style the HTML React components that are rendered to the webpage.
+TailwindCSS is used to style the HTML and Material UI React components that are rendered to the webpage.

 _____________________________________________________________________________________________